We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-It is still possible for herpes to spread from person-to-person even when using a condom or a dental dam and a person is not experiencing a flare.
+It is still possible for herpes to spread even when using a condom or a dental dam, and a person is not experiencing a flare.

 Genital pimples tend to clear up quickly on their own.

-However, people should speak to their doctor if the pimples do not clear up with simple routine changes or if the bumps appear shortly after sexual activity.
+However, people should speak with a doctor if the pimples do not resolve with simple routine changes or if the bumps appear shortly after sexual activity.

-A doctor can diagnose genital herpes by carrying out a test to see whether the HSV virus is present.
+A doctor can diagnose genital herpes by performing a test to determine whether the HSV virus is present.
 Potential tests include:

 - HSV DNA test